CSCfi/Kielipankki-utilities/docs/howto_pipeline_textkorpora_020919.md

 NOTE: It is recommended to upload the successfully parsed data (as zip file) to the respective corpus folder in IDA, especially if for some reason it is not processed further right away.

+#### 8. Special corpora with dialect
-In case of data which contains dialect or other specialities (e.g. Iijoki), Melissa created some scripts for testing the parsed data and creating statistics.
+For data containing dialect or other linguistic specialities (e.g. Iijoki), Melissa created some scripts for testing the parsed data and creating statistics.
 The instructions for using those scripts will be accessible here (link to be created).

 ### Creating a Korp package